Can you really stop IBS symptoms?

 What could do to keep on feeling better and better and take control of my health?

-Those questions lead me to my training in clinical hypnotherapy and wellness coaching, becoming specialised in gut directed hypnotherapy and Cognitive Behavioural Therapy for IBS.
+They kick-started my journey and training in wellness coaching and hypnotherapy – becoming specialised in gut-directed hypnotherapy and Cognitive Behavioural Therapy for IBS.

 These skills together with my own first-hand experience of IBS helped me to create a solid roadmap of the steps you can take to regain control of your IBS symptoms and the many factors which are impacting upon your gut.